 into mutually beneficial collaborations and partnerships.
 It also leads to the desire for substantial training.

 Our presenters encompass professionals from across a broad range of the mental health and criminal justice spectrum.
-Law enforcement officers who have specialized training to help individuals experiencing crisis, advocates and mental health providers, staff from the Indiana Department of Correction, researchers, and more, will share their programs, procedures, and insights with our audience.
+Law enforcement officers who have specialized training to help individuals experiencing crisis, advocates and mental health providers, staff from the Indiana Department of Correction, and more, will share their programs, procedures, and insights with our audience.

 The Registration Fee for our Summit includes materials, giveaways, continental breakfast, lunch, plenary sessions, Keynote address, access to exhibitors, free wifi during the event, and free parking.
 A limited number of scholarships are available for Consumers and their Family Members.
 For information about scholarships, contact Marianne Halbert.

 Continental breakfast and Check-In will be from 8:15 a.m. to 9:00 a.m.
 The Summit will begin at 9:00 a.m. and conclude at 4:00 p.m.

 To receive updates on the Summit, our other Criminal Justice trainings, and news related to Mental Health & Criminal Justice, click the Criminal Justice Facebook link along the left side of this page.

-ILEA, CEU, and CLE(NLS) credits will be available.
+ILEA, CEU, and CLE(NLS) credits will be available pending approval.